World Class Team

 Dr. Anutosh Moitra has thirty years of experience in aeronautical research which includes knowledge and experience in diverse disciplines including physics of aerodynamic flows, mathematical and numerical techniques for flow simulation, as well as design and performance of airplanes.

 Sharief Fahmy as VP of Global Development is responsible for developing key relationships with global aerospace partners, customers and government agencies.
 Sharief is based in Abu Dhabi where he also serves as Chief Executive Officer at Middle East General Enterprises (MGE), a Family Office that provides business and investment solutions to the International Business Community in an array of specialties including Banking and Finance, Defense and Aerospace and Healthcare.
-Sharief is also serving as a Senior Advisor to Fairs & Exhibitions (F&E), one of the world’s most accomplished event organizers, delivering world-class aerospace events, including the internationally-acclaimed Dubai Airshow.
+Sharief has served as CEO and Senior Advisor to Fairs & Exhibitions (F&E), one of the world’s most accomplished event organizers, delivering world-class aerospace events, including the internationally-acclaimed Dubai Airshow.

 Mark Hale is a Senior Aviation Executive with 40+ years of industry experience at Embraer and Boeing.
 His expertise covers a wide span of functional areas including General Senior Management, Sales & Marketing, Program Management, FAA Relationships, Aircraft MRO, Production Planning.